India not a threat to Pakistan: Zardari

 Anti-offshoring, H-1B cap may affect business: Infosys

-Expressing concerns over the possible measures by foreign countries, especially the US, to restrict off-shoring and movement of work
+NEW YORK: Expressing concerns over the possible measures by foreign countries, especially the US, to restrict off-shoring and movement of work

 visa-holders, Indian IT bellwether Infosys has said that such steps could adversely impact the company's business.